samderlust/bdd_flutter/README.md

   - example: `@className("CustomName")`
 - `@enableReporter`:
   - Enable the reporter for the tests in the feature
   - apply to feature
+- `@disableReporter`:
+  - Disable the reporter for the tests in the feature
+  - apply to feature

 decorators can be used at the feature, scenario level.
 The lower the level, the more specific the decorator and it will override the upper level decorator.